InterFair: Debiasing with Natural Language Feedback for Fair Interpretable Predictions: Experiments and Results

 We break our experiments into two parts: 1) developing the NL parser and 2) interactive debiasing with \ours{}.
 We use BiosBias \citep{de2019bias}, a dataset made from a large-scale user study of gender in various occupations.
 It contains short biographies labeled with gender and profession information, and a possible confluence exists between gender and annotated profession labels.

 Using \ours{}, we would like to predict the profession from biographies without the influence of gender.
 Following \citep{ravfogel2020null}, we use 393,423 biographies with binary gender labels (male/female) and 28 professions labels (e.g.~professor, model, etc.).
 We initially used 255,710 examples for training and 39,369 for validation.
 We use 500 examples (a random sample from the rest 25\%) as a test set for interactive debiasing.

-We perform a user study with two annotators who optionally provide feedback to \ours{}~to improve task performance or minimize bias in task rationales.
+For evaluation, we use accuracy for task performance (profession prediction) and use an off-the-shelf gender detector to measure the bias in the task rationales (Bias F1), following \citet{he2022controlling}.